 If you’re trying to get your finances in order, one of the first things you will need to do is set up a savings account.
 There are numerous benefits to having a savings account, from making sure you have an emergency fund for unexpected expenses, to saving up for a down payment on a house.

 Regardless of your reasons for saving, one of the best ways to save is with an interest-bearing account.
-Instead of putting your money under your mattress, let your cash multiply by putting into an account that gives you interest.
+Instead of leaving large amounts of money in non-interest bearing accounts or stuffing it under your mattress, let your cash multiply by putting it into an account that pays you interest!

-An interest-bearing account is an account that gives you interest for the money you have deposited.
+An interest-bearing account is a bank account that gives you interest for the money you have deposited.
 You basically get paid to keep your money in one place.

-Why, you might ask?
-That’s because when you deposit money into a high-interest account, the bank uses that money to either make investments or offer loans to other clients.
-A portion of that revenue is then given to you in exchange.
+Why you might ask?
+That’s because when you deposit money into a savings account, the bank uses that money to either make investments or offer loans to other clients.

 Different types of interest-bearing accounts